A guide to the memoir

 Trouble downloading?
 Contact email@example.com

-Our son, August, was born in 1999 with significant impairments.
+Our first child, a boy, was born in 1999 with significant impairments.
 The most serious of his diagnoses was hypoxic ischemic encephalopathy or H.I.E.—a lack of blood and oxygen before or during his delivery, causing severe brain damage.
-My wife Ilene and I named him August, which means “esteemed” or “venerable.”
+My wife Ilene and I named the new arrival August, which means “esteemed” or “venerable.”